serverless/enterprise/docs/dashboard-user-guide.md

 ![Create username](https://s3.amazonaws.com/assets.github.serverless/platform/onboarding-username.png)

-* **Create a default application**: The Serverless Platform uses the Application concept as a unit of organization for grouping related logic and infrastructure (like any other software application).
+* **Create a default application**: The Serverless Framework Enterprise uses the Application concept as a unit of organization for grouping related logic and infrastructure (like any other software application).
 We’ll have you create one here.
-Each Application gets its own subdomain on the Event Gateway that is shared across the parent Tenant,  for example ```myapp.slsgateway.com```.

 ![Create default app](https://s3.amazonaws.com/assets.github.serverless/platform/onboarding-first-app-name.png)

 After the onboarding you’ll land on an empty Service page with instructions for how to complete your first deploy.
-If you’re an existing user of the Framework you’ll need to add both `application` and `tenant` fields to your `serverless.yml` to view your services in the dashboard.
+If you’re an existing user of the Serverless Framework open-source CLI you’ll need to add both `application` and `tenant` fields to your `serverless.yml` to view your services in the dashboard.
 Follow the instructions on this page and you’ll be ready in no time!

 ## Create an app

-The Serverless Platform and Dashboard use the Application concept as a unit of organization for grouping related logic and infrastructure (like any other software application).
+The Serverless Framework Enterprise uses the Application concept as a unit of organization for grouping related logic and infrastructure (like any other software application).
 You can easily create new Applications from the UI.

 ![Create App button](https://s3.amazonaws.com/assets.github.serverless/platform/new-app-button-big.png)

-1. From the Develop --> Applications screen, click on the ```+ App``` button in the top right of the screen.
+1. From the View --> Applications screen, click on the ```+ App``` button in the top right of the screen.

-2. Name your new application and confirm the subdomain URL.
+2. Name your new application.

     ![choose app name](https://s3.amazonaws.com/assets.github.serverless/platform/new-app-choose-name.png)